Persistent Page Data

 The value for each field is the strategy used to store the field between requests.

 The session strategy stores field changes into the session; the session is created as necessary.
+Session strategy is the default strategy used unless otherwise overridden.

 A suitably long session attribute name is used; it incorporates the name of the page, the nested component id, and the name of the field.